martinbean/martinbean.dev/_posts/2013-10-20-why-private-github-issues-are-bad.md

 ---
 layout: post
-meta_description: The community is urging GitHub to add private issues.
+excerpt: The community is urging GitHub to add private issues.
 I explain why I think they’re a bad idea.
 title: Why Private GitHub Issues Are Bad
 ---
 <p class="lead">There’s been a discussion recently about whether or not <a href="https://github.com/" rel="external">GitHub</a> should introduce private issues.